 Lotion bars are becoming more popular due to the elimination of packaging, common ingredients, and how they soften skin so deliciously.
+Even better?
 They couldn’t be simpler to make and they look gorgeous too.
-Here is why and how to make lotion bars.
+Make your own with this customizable lotion bar recipe.

-Last but not least, lotion bar makes a great gift.
+This lotion bar recipe also makes a great gift.
 You can make up a bunch of these beauties in a flower silicone soap mold give them away as thoughtful homemade gifts throughout the year.

 What Ingredients go into a Lotion Bar?

-A lotion bar is made of oils and butters that moisturize and repair skin.
-The oils and butters can be infused with herbs to gain additional properties to benefit skin.
+DIY lotion bars are made of oils and butter that moisturize and repair skin.
+The oils and butter can be infused with herbs to gain additional properties to benefit the skin.

-The bars can be scented with essential oils, colour with natural plant-based colorants, and decorated with botanicals like flower petals or coffee beans.
+The bars can be scented with essential oils, colour with natural plant-based colourants, and decorated with botanicals like flower petals or coffee beans.

 The ingredients are melted together in a double boiler to combine and then poured into a mold like a silicone cupcake or soap mold.
 When you apply the lotion bar to your skin you’re applying the pure ingredients and therefore you’ll need less.